SylvainMarty/geospatial-api-showcase/README.md

-population-stats-api-test
+companies-geospatial-api-test
 =========================
 This is a technical solution for a hiring test about creating a population statistics API using GeoJSON raw sources.
 This project uses NestJS, TypeScript, PostgreSQL, and PostGIS.

-# Run the project
+# 🚀 Run the project
 ## Prerequisite
 You need:
  - A linux-compatible machine like Ubuntu, MacOSX or Windows WSL2